sbwilson91/May2020_webinar/README.md

 # May2020_webinar

-This repository contains the RMarkdown (.Rmd) document and .rds data for the tutorial on the 7/5/2020.
+This repository contains the RMarkdown (.Rmd) document for the R tutorial and the HPC tips .docx file for the workshop on 7/5/2020.
-Download the main folder onto your computer/network to follow along on the day.
+Download these files for use on the day.